 He got a sweetheart deal.

-In that case, the prosecutor Weiss, his own office recommended felony tax charges against Hunter.
+In that case, the prosecutor Weiss, his own office recommended felony tax charges against Hunter, and he went against his own office's recommendation.

-And but those were there's not a deep state.
+But there's not a deep state.

-Now a retired supervisory agent telling Congress that that the Bureau tipped off Joe Biden's team in the Secret Service about a plan to interview Hunter Biden on a criminal tax probe, which stopped the interview.
+Now a retired supervisory agent telling Congress that the Bureau tipped off Joe Biden's team in the Secret Service about a plan to interview Hunter Biden on a criminal tax probe, which stopped the interview.

-I mean, and by the way, Jim Jordan in a letter now is highlighting the committee's prior subpoenas related to the Bureau's assessment of Catholics as extremists and involvement in a memo and warning against parents expressing dissent at school board meetings, and he warned the FBI director on Monday that his committee may hold him in contempt over the agency's noncompliance with subpoenas related to its investigations into the weaponization of law enforcement and the Justice Department.
+I mean, and by the way, Jim Jordan in a letter now is highlighting the committee's prior subpoenas related to the Bureau's assessment of Catholics as extremists and involvement in a memo and warning against parents expressing dissent at school board meetings.

-This is this is now a big deal.
+This is now a big deal.

 Hunter Biden got tipped off by FBI people.